UserUNP/sparkscript/README.md

-# Sparkscript
-### Simple to use DiamondFire library for Javascript.
+## Simple to use DiamondFire library for Javascript.

 Check out [DiamondFire](https://mcdiamondfire.com), its pretty cool.